 Over time her music acquired a lyrical, story-telling quality and more recently she’s been writing for voice including a chamber opera, Swimming Upstream, commissioned by APNM, with funding from the Queens Council on the Arts.
-Elizabeth Farnum, soprano and Ensemble Pi, conducted by Carl Bettendorf premiered an unstaged version presented by Musica Reginae last October, followed by a second performance at Baruch College in Manhattan presented by APNM in November.
+Elizabeth Farnum, soprano and Ensemble Pi, conducted by Carl Bettendorf premiered an unstaged version presented by Musica Reginae in October 2018, followed by a second performance at Baruch College in Manhattan presented by APNM in November.
 A staged production of a revised version is planned for Spring of 2021, in Maine.
-Dhegrae & Digression will premiere her new work,Table Manners, for soprano, mezzo, light percussion and live electronics, at Flushing Town Hall on February 23, 2020.
+Dhegrae & Digression will premiere her new work,Table Manners, for soprano, mezzo, desk bells and silverware, at Flushing Town Hall on February 23, 2020.

 Her awards include a Guggenheim Fellowship, a Goddard Leiberson Award from the American Academy of Arts and Letters, Fellowships at the Tanglewood Festival, the Composers Conference, a residency at the MacDowell Colony and at Flushing Town Hall, in Flushing, NY, supported by Exploring the Metropolis.

-Sheree lives in Jackson Heights, was President of the League of Composers / ISCM 2011-14 and Executive Director of the New York New Music Ensemble from 2014-2017.
+Sheree was President of the League of Composers / ISCM 2011-14 and Executive Director of the New York New Music Ensemble from 2014-2017.
 She remains on the Board of Directors of both organizations and is a member of APNM.

 low-resolution images: (email me at shereeclement at gmail dot com for high-resolution).